OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

 Design Synopsis
 ---------------
-The pod runs Ceph, Quincy release on top of Rocky Linux 8.
+The pod runs Ceph, Quincy release on top of Rocky Linux 8.8.
 Cephadm is used to bootstrap and provision the cluster.
 Storage controller 0 (storcon0) is used as the bootstrap node.
 Storage controllers 0 and 1 are directly connected to the JBOD and act as OSD hosts.
 The JBOD is zoned into a "split chassis shared nothing" configuration; each storage controller sees a JBOD of 53 disks (half of the 106 disk array).
 The third server, mon0, is not connected to the JBOD.
 All three servers run the the manager, monitor and rados gateway services.
-External access is mediated by the ingress service which runs on storcon0 and mon0 (these are the machines with external access).
+External access is mediated by the ingress service which runs on storcon0 and mon0 (these are the machines with high-speed external access).
 Load is spread across the three servers by the ingress service via HAProxy.
 The ingress provides HA IP via keepalived/vrrp.

 .. figure:: images/MinipodNetworking-Current.png